 Say bon-voyage to long-haul flights and stick around Hong Kong with V’air, a student-led local tourism organisation that aims to save the earth and satiate your wanderlust by taking you off the beaten path.

 It’s no secret that Hongkongers are travel junkies.
-Traveling is not only a hot topic dinner-table conversation, but also the go-to activity for most locals looking to take a break from big-city life.
+Travelling is not only a hot topic dinner-table conversation but also the go-to activity for most locals looking to take a break from big-city life.
 But whilst they hop on planes and soar high up in the sky, so with them is the level of carbon emissions.
-Recent reports have shown that an estimated 1.44 tons of Carbon Dioxide are emitted per person from air travel, which takes up around 20 percent of the overall emission in the city.
+Recent reports have shown that an estimated 1.44 tons of Carbon Dioxide is emitted per person from air travel, which takes up around 20 per cent of the overall emission in the city.
 Alarmed by this, a group of local college students decided to take action by launching V’air, a growing social enterprise promoting local tourism.
 We talk to Natalie Chung, co-founder, and Tommy So, operation coordinator, about how they strive to reduce Hong Kong’s carbon footprint by reintroducing to locals their city’s hidden charms.

 Back in 2015, when Natalie was still a freshman at the Chinese University of Hong Kong, topics like green living and sustainability were just beginning to dominate the agenda.
 “Many efforts have been made by advocates concerned with changing people’s consumption patterns and spearheading a greener lifestyle.
 But the devastating impact of air travel was seldom brought up in the dialogue on sustainability,” Natalie begins.
 “A lot of people recycle, but they don’t realise a round trip from Hong Kong to Japan already emits half a ton of carbon dioxide per person, which is the equivalent to that generated by leaving a light on for 6 months,” continues the Geography and Resources Management major.